Kalbadevi fire: Too much equipment, lack of coordination hampered firefighting, says report

-Pulling up the BMC for the C ward assistant commissioner not reaching the spot on time and for too many fire engines being sent to the spot, a seven-member panel from the municipal body has recommended a slew of changes to ensure a better response
+Pulling up BMC for C ward assistant commissioner not reaching the spot on time and for too many fire engines being sent to the spot, panel from civic body has recommends slew of changes to ensure a better response

 A report submitted yesterday by the committee set up to probe the Kalbadevi fire contains stinging observations against BMC departments and officials.
 The panel has noted that the assistant commissioner of C ward did not reach Gokul Niwas immediately on May 9 and that too many fire engines and too much equipment was sent to the spot, which actually hampered the process of fire fighting.

 Municipal Commissioner Ajoy Mehta has asked Assistant Municipal Commissioner Sanjay Deshmukh to implement the committee’s recommendations.
 File pic

 The report is, however, silent on the long-pending demands of a group insurance scheme for firemen and increasing their risk allowance.
 The panel has also made several recommendations, including the setting up of fire chowkies on the lines of police chowkies to act as first responders in case of fire and to keep the fire brigade free from non firefighting related activities.

 The seven-member committee was headed by Additional Municipal Commissioner Sanjay Mukherjee and had acting Chief Fire Officer Prabhat Rahangdale, chief of the BMC’s disaster management cell, Mahesh Narvekar, Chief Engineer (mechanical and electrical department) A S Gupta, Director of Fire Services (Govt of Maharashtra) S S Warick, Deputy Municipal Commissioner Narendra Barde and Chief Engineer Laxman Vhatkar as the other members.